jostmey/ndt/datasets/bank-marketing/README.md

 [link](https://archive.ics.uci.edu/ml/datasets/bank+marketing)

-### Script
+To build the dataset, run the following command.

+`python3 build_db.py`

-Thescript `python3 build_db.py` shuffles the samples, extract the features and labels, split the samples, normalize the features, and save the results.
-The script was run to generate the other files in this folder.
+The script shuffles the samples, extract the features and labels, split the samples, normalize the features, and save the results.